Ronto Wraps & Ronto Roasters at Galaxy’s Edge

 Ronto Wraps are also an easy handheld item to eat if you prefer to keep moving.
 They don’t come with a side, but at less than $15 you can’t beat the price for this tasty and extremely filling theme park food.

 This is also a really good option for breakfast.
-Especially if you are in the park early trying to get your Rise of the Resistance Boarding Group.
+Especially if you are in the park early trying to get on Rise of the Resistance at the park open.

 Well, that’s a wrap on the Ronto Wrap review!
 If you have had a Ronto Wrap let me know your spin on it in the comments below.

-For more information about Hollywood Studios make sure to check out these reviews:
+For more information or Hollywood Studios rides make sure to check out these reviews:

 Planning a Disney vacation?
 You might enjoy staying at one of the Skyliner Resorts near Hollywood Studios.
-Caribbean Beach Resort, Disney’s Riviera Resort, Pop Century, and Disney’s Art of Animation are all great choices!
+They include these reviews:

 Have you had the chance to have a Ronto Wrap yet?
 What are your thoughts?
 I’m always looking forward to my next Star Wars-themed sausage!